 You cannot make changes to somebody else's translation.
 But if you feel that a translation is not accurate, we would encourage you to create your own version of the translation.I want to translate a story in a language that is not included in StoryWeaver's list of languages.
 How do I translate?

-We would love to add more languages to StoryWeaver’s database.
-Please write to email@example.com and we will try to include that language as soon as possible.If I copy the text from a word file and then paste it in the text space of a story, is that okay?
+We would love to add more stories in more languages to StoryWeaver.
+Please write to [email protected] and we will include that language as soon as possible.If I copy the text from a word file and then paste it in the text space of a story, is that okay?

 Yes.
 As long as the text is Unicode as StoryWeaver supports only Unicode fonts.Why Unicode?